 IFF Annual Meeting Provides an In-depth Analysis of Global Inflation along with Recommendations for Achieving Financial Stability

 GUANGZHOU, China, Dec.
-4, 2022 /PRNewswire/ -- Financial experts addressed major challenges and proposed solutions for the problems the financial system faces at the IFF Annual Meeting kicked off on December 2.
+4, 2022 /CNW/ -- Financial experts addressed major challenges and proposed solutions for the problems the financial system faces at the IFF Annual Meeting kicked off on December 2.

 Zhang Xiaoling, CEO of HuaAn Fund Management, said that the current global financial system is largely solid, nevertheless inflation has become a serious issue in a roundtable discussion at the IFF Annual meeting.